muyangshi/GPD_ScaleMixture/GPDnotebook.md

     - If the emulator cannot learn the "curvature", try making the model bigger?
     - ![alt text](image-32.png)
     - ![alt text](image-31.png)
-  - [ ] Need to add a check for extrapolation
+  - [-] Need to add a check for extrapolation
     - there are `nan` output in neural network outputs.
 What are they?
-  - [x] Make one big prediction instead of several small prediction
+  - [-] Make one big prediction instead of several small prediction

 - More exploration on emulating the **quantile function**